July 1, 2025, 3:55 pm | Read time: 2 minutes

 With Android 16, Google is introducing a feature that detects suspicious mobile connections, reports the U.S. tech magazine “Android Authority.”
 This involves so-called IMSI catchers, also known as Stingrays, which appear like regular cell towers but can intercept data traffic and locate devices.

 The technology is used not only by law enforcement and intelligence agencies but can also be exploited by criminals.
-It is common for mobile phones to connect unnoticed to these fake stations, especially in poorly serviced areas with fallback to 2G networks.
+It is common for mobile phones to connect unnoticed to these fake stations, especially in poorly covered areas that fall back on 2G networks.

 New Settings in the Security Menu